-6. GUIDANCE FOR MODERATOR
+6. GUIDANCE FOR FACILITATOR

-- 6.1 The Moderator should provide assistance to the Assessors by reading the Candidates' paperwork and summarising the discussion of the Candidates' assessments while ensuring that the anonymity of the Candidate is preserved. - 6.2 At all times the Moderator should ensure that all decisions are made objectively. - 6.3 The Moderator is required to record the Assessors' decision of whether to award a 'pass' on the paperwork provided and to agree any areas of the Candidates' findings that need clarifying, with the panel of Assessors, and to record those areas on the reverse of the Candidate Results Form. - 6.4 If required, the Moderator should act as an intermediary between the Candidate and Assessors in order to seek any clarification required on a Candidate's paperwork. - 6.5 The Moderator should ensure that the panel agree written feedback for each Candidate and to record that feedback on the paperwork provided. - 6.6 The Moderator should inform the Candidates of the panel's decision and facilitate feedback through the Organiser, unless the panel agree that it will provide feedback at the event. - 6.7 The Moderator will report to the Kennel Club on the BSA and highlight any issues arising and improvement on the running of the assessment.
+- 6.1 The Facilitator should provide assistance to the Assessors by reading the Candidates' paperwork and summarising the discussion of the Candidates' assessments while ensuring that the anonymity of the Candidate is preserved. - 6.2 At all times the Facilitator should ensure that all decisions are made objectively. - 6.3 The Facilitator is required to record the Assessors' decision of whether to award a 'pass' on the paperwork provided and to agree any areas of the Candidates' findings that need clarifying, with the panel of Assessors, and to record those areas on the reverse of the Candidate Results Form. - 6.4 If required, the Facilitator should act as an intermediary between the Candidate and Assessors in order to seek any clarification required on a Candidate's paperwork. - 6.5 The Facilitator should ensure that the panel agree feedback for each Candidate and to record that feedback on the paperwork provided.

+- 6.6 The Facilitator should inform the Candidates of the panel's decision and facilitate feedback at the event. - 6.7 The Facilitator will report to the Kennel Club on the BSA and highlight any issues arising and improvement on the running of the assessment.